 Netflix is basically everywhere.
 Many devices even feature the red Netflix logo directly on their remote.
 Hulu is also just about everywhere, often in its native user interface, too.
 Hulu is also currently the only streaming service available on the Nintendo Switch.

-The only real noteworthy gap comes from Amazon, which is absent from Chromecast and Chromecast Ultra.
-That is not all that surprising considering these are Google’s devices, and the Google Play Store is in direct competition with Amazon.
+The only real noteworthy gap comes with Amazon, which is absent from Chromecast and Chromecast Ultra.
+That is not all that surprising considering these are Google’s devices, and the Google Play Store are in direct competition with Amazon.
 Still, it’s an annoyance to have such restrictions.
-Amazon does have its own line of streamers, though, including the new Amazon Fire TV.
-Futhermore, the app recently made its debut on the Apple TV 4K, but unlike the version of the app you would find on other streaming devices, it currently only supports stereo sound.
+Amazon does have its own line of streamers, though, including the new Amazon Fire TV Cube.
+The app recently made its debut on the Apple TV 4K, but unlike the version of the app you would find on other streaming devices, it currently only supports stereo sound.

 Given the near ubiquity of both Netflix and Hulu, it’s close, but Netflix still beats out its rivals here — it’s even on many cable boxes.
 If you’re not sure, it pays to do some research before committing.
 The full lists of compatible devices for each service are available here: Netflix, Hulu, Amazon Prime.

 Interface and ease of use

 While there are some detractors when it comes to searching through its crowded vault of content, Netflix has terrific search functionality.
-It curates suggested content through an ever-present personalized “top picks” category on the home screen, and a slick design with intuitive carousels.
+It curates suggested movies and TV shows through a personalized “top picks” category on the home screen and offers a slick design with intuitive carousels.
 That said, over the years the company has changed its algorithm, dropping 5-star ratings for thumbs up, and in the process, seems to find a way to push its own content above all others.
-On the other hand, we love the fact that its interface is also universal regardless of device or brand, including HDTVs, gaming consoles, Rokus, and Blu-ray players, so you will always be able to find the shows or movies you want without having to relearn everything.
+On the other hand, we love the fact that its interface is universal regardless of device or brand, including HDTVs, gaming consoles, Rokus, and Blu-ray players, so you won’t have to learn to use a new interface.